 Once a patient is out of danger, we stabilise them, help them to get better and support their rehabilitation.
 We often stay in touch with them after they leave hospital.
 This means we know how tough it is for each person to get back to their old self.
 So we're building King's Critical Care Centre and designing it specifically for people with the most serious illnesses and injuries.
-It opens in 2018 and will revolutionise how we can treat our patients.
+When it opens in it will revolutionise how we can treat our patients.

 " The new Centre will help us do really exciting things for our patients.
 I can't wait to see the difference it'll make."

 Our new Critical Care Centre will be like no other.
 It will be the largest in the country and will do more than save lives: every part of it will be designed to reduce the damaging effects of staying in critical care, such as delirium and PTSD.
 To help us achieve this, we've asked former patients for their suggestions of how we can make staying in critical care better.
 Their ideas will help future patients do simple things that keep them involved in life beyond their hospital bed.
 Ultimately, it will help them recover quicker and better.